Midhunsrisai0/fileDabba/notesToMS.md

 ## TODOS

-- Need to implement a function that when invoked, gets all files from database and deletes the files in the filesystem that are not in the database to ensure sync
+- Cron to ensure file structure is in sync with db
 - Learn more about cloudfare secure tunnel
+- Redis locking to solve concurrency issues

 ## Usage